JangoBrick/CubeShift/README.md

 CubeShift is my entry for the 35th iteration of the Ludum Dare gamejam, in which the theme was "Shapeshift".

 In this game, you'll find yourself moving a blue cuboid through parcour-like levels.
-Your movements are limited to the your current orientation.
+Your movements are limited to your current orientation.
 Moreover, the orientation changes with each move, leading to the shift in shape.

 ## Screenshots